chrishodgson/react-youtube-search/README.md

 ## Getting Started

+The following assumes that `npm` is installed.
 Checkout this repo, install dependencies, then start the webpack process with the following:

 ```
 > git clone https://github.com/chrishodgson/ReactYouTubeSearch.git